 I have been gardening for a couple of years and I make mistakes every year.
 If I was a teacher grading my gardening, it would definitely be a ‘could do better’.
 There is a big learning curve, and you will be learning every year.
 But eating your own tomatoes, cucumber, beans, peas, and more, make it spectacularly worth it.

 A lot of the hurdles you will meet could be avoided by some planning in the beginning.
 And this is the stage that many beginner gardeners fail.
 They don’t want to do the research, they just want to plant something.
 And yes, I was exactly the same.

 Learn From The Experts

-Gardening is one of those weird things that you both can, and can’t, learn from a book.
-However, I do suggest you buy some books as well as looking on line.
-You need the information at your fingertips, when you want it.
-If you have to go off and search for the information, odds are you will become distracted and stop the task in hand.
+Gardening is one of those weird things that you both can and can’t, learn from a book.
+However, I do suggest you buy some books as well as looking online.
+You need the information at your fingertips when you want it.
+If you have to go off and search for the information, odds are you will become distracted and stop the task at hand.
 If you want to learn how to start a small vegetable garden from scratch, then a good book is a valuable resource.

 Whenever people think about becoming a gardener, they start watching videos from experts.
 They see huge gardening beds filled with thriving plants and bountiful harvests.
 But don’t forget that these people are experts.
 They have been doing this for quite a while, perfecting their green thumb and learning what it takes to succeed.

 It would be nice if you could simply listen to some instructions, follow them exactly as prescribed and then be able to proclaim you’re a successful gardener.
 But unfortunately, there are too many variables in the gardening world for there to be a cookie-cutter routine that works for everyone.